focus on a global view of GI and hepatology diseases and treatments

 The ACG Women in GI Committee is hosting a program for both men and women geared towards senior GI fellows and junior faculty, addressing the specifics of both the private practice and academic job search.
 Discussions will focus on details of private practice versus academics, contract analysis, networking skills, negotiating skills, and work-life balance.
 Separate breakouts for small group discussions are planned.

 Advance registration is required and space is limited.
 There is a $30 fee for this workshop.
 Dinner will be provided.
-Register Here.
+Ask at the on-site registration desk in Orlando if space is still available.

 Career Opportunities for Women in GI Luncheon

 The ACG Women in GI Committee is hosting a program geared toward residents and trainees who are facing difficult decisions regarding the future of their medical careers.
 Female gastroenterologists from a variety of medical backgrounds will address the issues of being a female subspecialist, balancing career and family, and opportunities for women in medicine, and, more specifically, gastroenterology.
 This is a free program for attendees of the WCOG at ACG2017.
 Advance registration is required and space is limited.
-Please Register Here.
+Ask at the on-site registration desk in Orlando if space is still available.

 GI Jeopardy: Buzz In for Your Training Program